 In the end, being stylish comes down to being confident and knowing what works with your personality and your body, regardless of trends.
 It takes a great deal of experimenting and involves a lot of trial and error, but c’mon… who among us doesn’t love putting outfits together and trying on clothes???

 My single best “fashion” buy ever isn’t an item of clothing or an accessory, but it’s something I’ve used countless times – “The Little Black Book of Style” by Nina Garcia.
 Nina covers the basics of style and thoroughly explains the difference between style and fashion – and how to identify a fashion victim.
 It’s only about $ on Amazon.
 I highly recommend anyone trying to define their style give it a read!

-“Fashion can be bought; style one must possess.”posted almost 2 years ago
+“Fashion can be bought; style one must possess.”posted about 2 years ago

 thank you to all of you guys! you’re very inspireing, I love your philosophy, fashion_nerd :) thrift store are hard to find where I live, but I recently came across websites where clothes are sold at -80%, and I pretty happy with it. my latest obsession has been collars. easy to make yourself, you can decorate them with pearls, old pieces of clothes, and it makes an outfit more put together.
 I really think that accessories can help, if you don’t have much mony to put on jeans, dresses…posted about 2 years ago